It used to be that the number of options you had for your cruise was fairly limited. These days it’s the exact opposite.

 Shorter Cruises Are Usually Cheaper

 Want to save money?
 Pick a shorter cruise.
-Simply having fewer days on the ship will mean lower cruise fares.
+Simply having fewer days on the ship will mean lower cruise fares (although the price per day may not be any less than a longer cruise).
 As well, you’ll spend less money on the ship if you aren’t there as long.
-Tabs for drinks, specialty restaurants, and shore excursions will be less.
+Tabs for drinks, specialty restaurants, and shore excursions will all be less.

 Longer Cruises Can Be More Relaxing